Halloween Tips for Autism Families

 - Designate one responsible adult to keep eyes on your child at all times.
 Give that adult a time frame.
 When their time frame is up, they can pass the responsibility to another responsible adult.
 Sharing this important responsibility assures your child always has eyes on them and gives everyone some time to relax.

 - Ensure that your child is easily seen by you and others.
-This is especially important if your child bolts.
+This is especially important if your child has a tendency to wander.

-- Add reflective tape to your child’s costume and/or trick-or-treat bag.
+- Add reflective tape to their costume and/or trick-or-treat bag.

 - Use glow-in-the-dark bracelets or necklaces.